sangeethababu9223/carbon-ai-chat-open/packages/ai-chat/docs/CustomServer.md

 1. Set up a message queue and only pass the next message to your function when the message completes.
 2. Show a loading indicator if the message is taking a while to return (or return its first chunk if streaming).
-3. Throw a visible error and pass an abort signal if the waiting for the message crosses the `messaging.messageTimeoutSecs` timeout identified in your {@link PublicConfig} with {@link PublicConfigMessaging.messageTimeoutSecs}.
+3. Throw a visible error and pass an abort signal if waiting for the message exceeds the `messaging.messageTimeoutSecs` timeout identified in your {@link PublicConfig} with {@link PublicConfigMessaging.messageTimeoutSecs}.

 If you do not return a promise object, the Carbon AI Chat does not queue messages for you.

 By default, the Carbon AI Chat sends a {@link MessageRequest} with `input.text` set to a blank string and `history.is_welcome_request` set to true when a user first opens the chat.
 It is to allow you to inject a hard coded greeting response to the user.
-If you do not wish to use this functionality, you can set `messaging.skipWelcome` to `false`.
+If you do not wish to use this functionality, you can set `messaging.skipWelcome` to `true`.
 See {@link PublicConfigMessaging.skipWelcome}.

 Once you call `messaging.customSendMessage`, you need to feed responses back into the chat.
-Use of the {@link ChatInstance} passed into the function is for this purpose.
+The {@link ChatInstance} passed into the function is used for this purpose.

 #### Additional resources